shinyscorpion/task_bunny/README.md

 ### Reconnection

 TaskBunny automatically tries reconnecting to RabbitMQ if the connection is gone.
-All workers will be restarted automatically once the new connection is established.
+All workers will restart automatically once the new connection is established.

 ## Copyright and License